Minorities in Iraq: Yazidis

-Today, there are around 650,000 Yezidis in Iraq, who primarily live in the northern areas of the country.
+Today, there are around 650,000 Yazidis in Iraq, who primarily live in the northern areas of the country.
 They primarily speak Kurdish with the exception of the two villages Bashiqa and Bahzani, located near Mosul.
-Amongst scholars and Yezidi social circles, there is continuous debate over the identity of Yezidis and whether or not they are ethnically Kurdish or a separate group of people.
-Yezidism has roots in a western Pre-Zoroastrian religion, and is based in the belief that the world was created by God to be entrusted in the care of seven angels.
+Amongst scholars and Yazidi social circles, there is continuous debate over the identity of Yazidis and whether or not they are ethnically Kurdish or a separate group of people.
+Yazidism has roots in a western Pre-Zoroastrian religion, and is based in the belief that the world was created by God to be entrusted in the care of seven angels.

 Feylis

 The Feylis are an ethnographic group of Shia Muslim Kurds who follows the Ja'fari school.
-The Feylis are indigenous to Elam, the region between Iraq and Iran, they live in the central and northeastern parts of Iraq.
+The Feylis are indigenous to Elam, Lorestan, and Kirmanshah, the region between Iraq and Iran, they live in the central and northeastern parts of Iraq.
 There are also a big Feyli community in Baghdad, many of whom come from well known aristocratic families, who originally migrated from Persia during the 1600 and 1700s.
 Their population is estimated to be around 1,500,000 to 2,500,000 in Iraq which is about 30% of the Iraqi Kurdish population.
 They are known for being very wealthy businessmen, bankers, merchants, politicians, senators, highly educated and dominated the politics and economy of Iraq especially during the 30s until the 70s.
-Unlike the other sunni Kurds the Feylis speak the southern Kurdish dialect which is more closer to the Persian language.
+Unlike the other sunni Kurds the Feylis speak the southern Kurdish dialect.
 In the mid-1970s, the Iraqi government launched a campaign of forced deportation and exile targeting the Feyli Kurds.
 In 1970, more than 70,000 Feylis were deported to Iran and their citizenship was revoked, alleging that they were Iranian nationals.
 On 7 May 1980, Saddam Hussein signed decree number 666 which legalized and ordered the confiscation, forced deportation, exile and detention of Feyli Kurds.
 Saddam justified the decree by accusing Feyli Kurds of having "foreign origin" and "disloyalty to the people and father land and to the political and social principles of the Revolution", deporting over 700 000 Feylis to Iran.
 However, since 2003 many Feyli Kurds have returned to Iraq and been granted Iraqi citizenship.